zealousweb/smart-appointment-booking/readme.txt

 Stable tag: 1.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The WP Smart Appointment & Booking all-in-one plugin offers a seamless experience by providing customizable forms, email notifications,  redirect users to specific pages after submission. and options to modify form entries.
+The Smart Appointment & Booking all-in-one plugin offers a seamless experience by providing customizable forms, email notifications,  redirect users to specific pages after submission. and options to modify form entries.
 == Description ==

-ZealousWeb Technologies has come up with a powerful solution - WP Smart Appointment & Booking.
+ZealousWeb Technologies has come up with a powerful solution - Smart Appointment & Booking.
 This all-in-one plugin efficiently manages appointments with customizable forms, seamless booking.
 It enhances customer experiences and streamlines processes for service-based businesses, appointment management, and booking services.

-= Features of WP Smart Appointment & Booking =
+= Features of Smart Appointment & Booking =

-* Create and Configure Forms: Create separate forms, customize them as needed, and configure the thank-you message or page redirection upon form submission.
-Easily view form entries in the backend for effective management.
+* Create and Configure Forms and customize them as needed, and configure the thank-you message.
+* You can also set page redirection upon form submission.
-* Booking Forms: Booking Forms: Not just ordinary forms!
+* Its not just ordinary forms!
 You can create specialized booking forms tailored to your unique requirements.
-Set up booking calendar settings, and customize the thank-you message or page redirection upon successful bookings.
-Manage and track booking entries in the backend effortlessly.
+* Set up booking calendar settings, and customize the thank-you message or redirection upon successful bookings.
-* Flexible Form Usage: The plugin allows you to utilize forms as booking forms or standalone forms.
-With easy enable and disable booking configuration options, you have complete control over their functionality.
+* In admin you can manage and track booking entries in the backend effortlessly.
-* Physical or Virtual Appointments: Offer both physical and virtual appointments to your customers.
-Share Google links or Zoom links via email to facilitate seamless virtual interactions.
+* We are Offer both physical and virtual appointments to your customers.
+* Share Google links or Zoom links via email to facilitate seamless virtual interactions.
-* Waitlist Management: Never let a fully booked time slot or service go unused.
-The waitlist feature enables customers to join a waitlist for full bookings.
+* The waitlist feature enables customers to join a waitlist for full bookings.
 You can later approve the booking and send notification.
+* From admin you can Modifications and Cancellations the Bookings.
-* Booking Modifications and Cancellations: Empower your customers to make modifications or cancellations to their bookings within a predefined time frame.
-Additionally, your staff can efficiently reschedule or cancel bookings as necessary.
+* Additionally, your staff can efficiently reschedule or cancel bookings as necessary.
-* View and Edit Booking Entries and Form Entries: Easily view, edit, and manage booking entries and form entries from the backend.
-Update status, booking dates, and send manual notifications to stay in control.
+* View and Edit Booking Entries and Form Entries.
+* Update status, booking dates, and send manual notifications to stay in control.
-* Default: Guest Check-In: Keep things open and accessible with a guest check-in feature.
-Allow anyone to submit forms without the need for account creation.
+* Guest Check-In feature allow anyone to submit forms without the need for account creation.

 == Plugin Requirement ==